Insurance & Covid-19 Information

 Providers must clearly publicize the cash price of the COVID-19 test on the website (or be subject to civil monetary penalties up to $300 per day while the violation is ongoing.
 Surepoint Emergency Center Covid-19

 We are an emergency room facility and per our mission, we are a comprehensive emergency medical facility.
-Because of the type of facility and services that we offer we do not offer standalone testing for COVID-19.
+Because of the type of facility and services that we offer we do not offer standalone testing for COVID-19 or testing of asymptomatic patients.
 Our pricing of a comprehensive treatment plan may include Covid-19 testing of which the cost for the test, not including any and all other necessary testing and/or services is charged at $150 for a Covid-19 Rapid, point-of-care diagnostic test and $450 for a Covid-19 PCR swab test.
+The final price may include the additional cost of an emergency room physician’s physical assessment.
+Patient responsibility will be discussed prior to any treatment.